v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 General options:

 -of, --output [FILE|DIRECTORY] Output file or directory.
-This is mandatory for fixing models or exporting to SQL, HTML, PNG, or SVG.
+Required for fixing models or exporting to SQL, HTML, PNG, or SVG.

 SQL file export options: